 Cooperative alleges that the sales and use tax it paid to repair its Floaters and tank trailers and to buy tank trailers should be refunded pursuant to NEB.
 REV. STAT. §§ 77-2708.01, 77-2704.36, 77-101, 77-109, and 77-119 (Reissue 2009).
-Cooperative further alleges the denial was invalid because Department failed to identify and incorporate into its final decision which items it approved and disapproved for refunds.
-(Compl. $\P\P$ 5, 8-9).
+Cooperative further alleges that Department was incorrect to partially deny its three refund claims.
+(Compl. ¶ 6).
+Cooperative argues the denial was invalid because the Department failed to identify and incorporate into its final decision which items it approved and disapproved for refunds.
+(Compl. ¶ 5).

 Conversely, Department alleges the partial denials were done in accordance with the relevant statutes and that Cooperative's interpretation of the relevant statutes is incorrect.
 Department alleges under the correct interpretation, Cooperative's refund claims were properly denied.
-Department also states it specifically informed Cooperative that a copy of Cooperative's depreciation schedule was necessary to process Cooperative's refunds.
-(T36).
-Cooperative did not provide any depreciation schedules or personal property tax returns to Department.
+(Answer ¶ 1-9).
+Department further alleges Cooperative refused to give Department any depreciation schedules or personal property tax information and instead, only submitted bare invoices in support of its three refund claims.